jyotiyadav2508/childhood-memories-react-pp5/README.md

 [Back to top ⇧](#contents)

-### Kanban Board and MosCow Prioritization

-I used a kanban board to help organize the user stories and tasks required for this project.
-When each task was in progress, they would be dragged to the 'in progress' column.
-When they were completed, they were dragged to the 'done' column.
-I also utilized MoSCoW prioritization by labelling each task as Must Have, Should Have and Could Have.
-I prioritized finishing the Must Have tasks first and then worked on the Should Have tasks.
-I managed to complete all of the tasks in the end and all user stories are successfully covered.

 ## Epics and User Stories
 8 Epics were created which were further developed into 34 User Stories.Many of the user stories are worded similarly to the Moments walkthrough project because the functionality is quite similar - especially with navigation and authentication, posts, likes and comments.